rust-lang/rustfmt/README.md

 * `plain` Also writes to stdout, but with no metadata.
 * `diff` Will print a diff between the original files and formatted files to stdout.
          Will also exit with an error code if there are any differences.
+* `check` Similar to `diff`, but is intended to be run in during CI and returns error code 1 on failure instead of 4 as `diff` does.
 * `checkstyle` Will output the lines that need to be corrected as a checkstyle XML file, that can be used by tools like Jenkins.